ibm-cloud-architecture/denim-compute/book/docs/development/insights.md

 An example of a `Metric` type is shown here in `Denim Compute - Delta Amounts`.
 The `Metrics` section shows that the source field is the `ClaimData Scripted field` discussed earlier.
 ![](images/insights-devt-baw18.png)

 In `Denim Compute - Settlements by Driver Age` we have an example of a `Bar` type that shows various aggregates for comparison side by side on a bar chart.
-The dimension (defined in the `Buckets` section) that they are organised by is the driver's age (`driverAge tracked field`).
+The dimension (defined in the `Buckets` section) that they are organized by is the driver's age (`driverAge tracked field`).
 Additionally a `Histogram` is used as the `bucket type` which then automatically groups the age ranges into groups of 10.
 ![](images/insights-devt-baw19.png)

 In this `Bar` we want to show aggregates that have different scales (for example the Claims numbers will be much lower that the settlement amounts), therefore to do that we assign the aggregates to different axes in the `Metrics & Axes` section.